paulsena/Elevator-Saga-Game/README.md

 ------

 ###Future Enhancements:###
 Weighted Voting Algorithm.
 Rather then move incrementally in a direction until at the end of the queue.
-Skip to floor with most entrees in Elevator Queue and/or has people waiting to enter to maximise throughput.
+Skip to floor with most entrees in Elevator Queue and/or has people waiting to enter to maximize throughput.
 A weight can be assigned for each rider going to a floor, riders waiting on that floor for pickup, and floor 0 which has a higher frequency of riders starting.
 Once the weights are summed up, the highest can be picked.